livepeer/protocol/doc/upgrade.md

 npx hardhat flatten contracts/bonding/BondingManager.sol > flattened.sol
 ```

-You can use https://arbiscan.io/verifyContract to manually submit contract code for verification.
+You can use https://arbiscan.io/verifyContract to manually submit contract code for public verification.

 - The compiler config (i.e. version, optimizer runs, etc.) can be found in `hardhat.config.ts`  under `solidity.compilers`.
 - For Compiler Type, select "Solidity (Single File)".